nyorain/vil/docs/own/workstack.md

 			  (e.g. rgba8unorm, rgba16Sfloat, rgba32Sflot, r32Uint etc)
 		  (3) if nothing else works, fall back to our old terrible copy to vec4[]-storage buffer solution?
-- [ ] full commandbuffer/record timings.
+- [x] full commandbuffer/record timings.
-	- [ ] for this we need proper prefix-matching support in CommandHook.
+	- [x] for this we need proper prefix-matching support in CommandHook.
 WIP
 	- [ ] also full batch timings?
-- [ ] commandHook support for khr_dynamic_rendering.
-      find a sample to test it with. basically need some renderpass-splitting-light.
-	  Can't use suspend/resume
-- [ ] expose missing vulkan 1.3 core functions in layer.cpp
-	- [ ] update dispatch table header and source when they contain them.
-	      Don't forget to add the 'aliasCmd' entries in device.cpp. maybe move to extra file/inifunction since it's many by now.
-- [ ] update enumString.hpp for vulkan 1.3
-	- [ ] update the generator
 - [ ] Add "Jump to End/Begin" buttons in begin/end commands.
       only show them in brokenLabel display mode?
 - [x] integration test: depend on meson subproject for mock driver